 Being a new regulation with extra territorial implications within the international trade, GDPR is expected to develop as it unfolds.
 Some of the key features are:

 - The GDPR defines several roles such as data controller, data processor and the data protection officer that are responsible for ensuring compliance.
-Entities will have to designate these functions within its personnel.
+Entities will have to designate these functions within their personnel.

 - Right to Forgotten is one of the key rights and organizations would have to enable their systems to allow users to opt for erasing their impressions within the system.